Leonay

 Leonay is located on the western side of the Nepean River, at the foot of the Blue Mountains.
 The suburb is bounded by the M4 Motorway, the western railway line, and the Nepean River.
 One of Leonay's prominent features is the golf course which meanders through the suburb.

 History

-The area was once the vineyard of Leo Buring, the suburb is named after Leo and his wife Nay.
+The area was once the vineyard of Leo Buring, the suburbs name is combination of his and his wife, nay's, name.
 The vineyard has been replaced with designer homes climbing the hill at the foot of the Blue Mountains Escarpment.

 Aboriginal culture

 Prior to European settlement, what is now Leonay was home to the Mulgoa people who spoke the Darug language.
 They lived as both hunter-gatherer and in a land management system governed by traditional laws including when certain foods would be cultivated or left alone.
 These are ancient traditions which evolved from early human origins in the Dreamtime.
 Their homes were bark huts called 'gunyahs'.
 They hunted kangaroos and emus for meat, and gathered yams, berries and other native plants.